Vertical modular farms aim to solve the problem of urban food deserts

 Repeatedly, we hear the stories of “self-made” men and women.
 The reality is that they could only achieve their accomplishments because they are immersed in a multitude of supportive infrastructures, ones without which none of those achievements might come to fruition.

 When President Obama made the controversial statement, “If you’ve got a business, you didn’t build that.
 Somebody else made that happen,” he was roundly chastised.
-The attacks came primarily from Republicans, who still tenaciously cling to the mythology of the […]
+The attacks came primarily from Republicans, who still tenaciously cling to the mythology of […]

 Read the Full Article